-10% Participation.
-You may miss 3 class sessions during the quarter, including absences due to illness or family emergiencies; however, each class missed beyond three will result in your grade being lowered one letter.
+5% Participation.
+You may miss 3 class sessions during the quarter, including absences due to illness or family emergencies; you will be dropped from the class if you exceed 3 absences, and if you exceed them past the drop date you will not pass.
 If you are late by more than 20 minutes or leave early by more than 20 minutes you will be marked absent for 1/2 class.
 You must participate fully in discussions and class activities to get full participation credit.
 If you know already that you will be absent more than 3 times during the quarter, please wait to take the class at another time!

 5% Mathematical Autobiography.
-Due the third class session, Tue., April 15.
+Due the third class session, Tue., April 14.
 See back of this sheet for a description.

 5% Essay.
 A short paper on a subject related to the course that catches your interest.
 References will be provided by the instructor.
-Due date Th., June 5.
+Due date Tue., May 12.